zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 receiving an RTP packet containing it in the SSRC field or CSRC list, by receiving an RTCP packet mentioning it in an SSRC field, or through signalling (e.g., the SDP "a=ssrc:" attribute).
-Thus, the scope of an RTP session is determined by the participants' network interconnection topology, in combination with RTP and RTCP forwarding strategies deployed by the endpoints and any middleboxes, and by the signalling.
+Thus, the scope of an RTP session is determined by the participants\' network interconnection topology, in combination with RTP and RTCP forwarding strategies deployed by the endpoints and any middleboxes, and by the signalling.